Flaxseed Health Benefits, Nutritional Fact. How To Eat Flax Seeds?

 13. Once the seeds are dry, they can be threshed by hand or with a mechanical thresher.

-14. The seeds should then be cleaned and stored in a cool, dry place.
+14. Clean and store the seeds in a cool, dry place.

 Side Effects and Disadvantages